meilisearch/documentation/reference/features/configuration.md

 If no master key is provided in a `development` environment, all routes will be unprotected and publicly accessible.

-This is only possible if you are in `development` environment.
-An error is thrown if you try to start MeiliSearch without any master key when the environment is set to `production`.
+If no master key is provided in a `production` environment, the MeiliSearch instance will throw an error and refuse to launch.

 [Learn more about MeiliSearch's use of security keys in this guide.](/reference/features/authentication.md)